 People who eat compulsively often do so alone.
 They often are reluctant to talk about

 If you or someone you know has a few of these symptoms and behaviors of binge eating,

 Eating a little in public and a lot in private

 Feeling tormented by eating habits

 Going on and off many diets

-Avoid restrictive diets.
-They can easily lead to feelings of deprivation, which result in binge eating.
+Don't go on restrictive diets.
+They can easily lead to feelings of deprivation.
+These feelings result in binge eating.

 Check your body image.
-Talk with a dietitian or psychologist if you have a negative body image.
+Talk with a dietitian, nutritionist, or psychologist if you have a negative body image.